docker-library/docs/backdrop/content.md

 The following Docker Hub features can help with the task of keeping your dependent images up-to-date:

 - [Automated Builds](https://docs.docker.com/docker-hub/builds/) let Docker Hub automatically build your Dockerfile each time you push changes to it.
-- [Repository Links](https://docs.docker.com/docker-hub/builds/#repository-links) can ensure that your image is also rebuilt any time `drupal` is updated.
+- [Repository Links](https://docs.docker.com/docker-hub/builds/#repository-links) can ensure that your image is also rebuilt any time `backdrop` is updated.

 # License

-View [license information](https://www.drupal.org/licensing/faq) for the software contained in this image.
+View [license information](https://backdropcms.org/license) for the software contained in this image.

 # Supported Docker versions